sammuelamo/test-processing-group-project/README.md

 Contributions to the Text Processing Tool are welcome.
 Please follow these steps:

 1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/AmazingFeature`)
+2. Create a feature branch (`git checkout -b feature/0006-user-notification`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+3. Commit your changes (`git commit -m 'feat: added user notification'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
+4. Push to the branch (`git push origin feature/0006-user-notification`)
 5. Open a Pull Request

 ## License